Does masturbation improve prostate health?

 If someone asked you how many times you ejaculate each week, how accurate do you think your answer would be?
 Imagine you’re 60 years old and someone asked you how often you ejaculated each month when you were in your 20s and your 40s.
 It’s evidence from studies like these that we rely on to work out whether masturbation might affect your prostate health.

 The number of ejaculations you have each week or each month might not have anything to do with masturbation, because maybe you only ejaculate during sexual activity with your partner or lots of partners.
-Is the effect of ejaculation alone the same as that for ejaculation with someone else?
+Is the effect of ejaculation alone the same as that of ejaculation with someone else?
 It might not be, because sexually transmitted infections (STIs) you might get from partners can affect your prostate health.

 Prostate problems are rare in young men but become common with old age.
 Which ejaculations matter?
 The ones in your 20s, your 50s, your entire life, or only those in the past year?